Employee financial stress is affecting workplace productivity. COVID-19 has escalated this problem. Now is the time for employers to take action.

 Financial Advisers have put their weight behind the project and major companies in the industry have funded the project.
 It is estimated that over the coming months 200,000+ will visit the website.

 Over 500 Financial Advisers have got behind this project.
-They have provided excellent content in the form of articles about everything you need to know to protect your financial future.
+They have provided excellent content in the form of articles about everything you need to know about protecting your financial future.

-Even better, your employees can ask a question and a Financial Adviser will provide the answer.
+Even better, your employees can ask a question and a Financial Adviser will provide you the answer.

 Financial Mappers Lite

 Financial Mappers Lite is white labeled, so your employees remember that you have sponsored the program.